 Do Out Of State DUI Convictions Count As Priors For A Kansas DUI Charge?

-In the State of Kansas, each prior DUI conviction a person has will then increase the severity of additional DUI charges.
-For example, a first time DUI is a Class B misdemeanor and has a potential sentence of two days to six months incarceration.
-A person’s second DUI will be a Class A misdemeanor, and the potential sentence of 90 days to one year incarceration.
-If the prior DUI convictions are under K.S.A.
-8-1567, this rule is pretty straightforward.
-But what about when the conviction is from out-of-state?
-Below is a brief summary of how Kansas deals with out-of-state DUI convictions.
+In Kansas, each DUI convictions a person receives increases the severity of an additional DUI charge.
+For example, a first DUI is classified as a Class B Nonperson misdemeanor and carries a sentence of two days to six months in jail.
+When a person receives his or her second DUI, the crime is classified as a Class A nonperson misdemeanor, and the sentence can range from 90 days to one year in jail.
+When prior DUI convictions are all under Kansas’ DUI law, Section 8-1567, the application of this rule is fairly straightforward.
+But what about out-of-state DUIs?
+Below is a brief overview of how out-of-state DUIs work within the Kansas statute.

-The United States has a very unique system of governments working with and over top of another.
-Usually this doesn’t cause many problems but sometimes as state’s ability to criminalize conduct on its own can lead to problems.
-DUI laws are a good example of how much freedom a state has: a state could decide not to prohibit DUI or they could choose to prohibit it even after one drink, or anywhere in between.
-Essentially this means that a person could be convicted of DUI in one state for conduct that isn’t even illegal in another.
-State v.
-Stanley is a good example of this.
+When Does A Prior DUI Conviction Not Effect A New Charge?
+The United States offers a very unique system of governments working near and over-top-of one another.
+This generally causes little issue, but occasionally the ability of states to criminalize conduct its own legislator finds dangerous can poses problems.
+DUI statutes are a prime example of how much freedom each state has: a state could choose to not prohibit driving while intoxicated at all or a state may choose to prohibit driving even after one drink and everything in between.
+This means that an individual could be convicted of Driving Under the Influence in one state for conduct that isn’t even illegal in another state.
+The prime example of this can be seen in State v.
+Stanley.

-In Stanley, the defendant faced a DUI charge in Kansas.
-He had a previous Kansas DUI and a Missouri DWI.
-The trial court treated these convictions as both applying under K.S.A.
-8-1567, which resulted in Stanley being charge and convicted for a felony DUI charge.
-However, upon appeal this decision was reversed because of the Missouri DWI statute.
-The Missouri law was broader (it criminalized a bigger amount of conduct) than the Kansas law, and because of this the Missouri conviction couldn’t be used to “bump up” the defendant’s DUI charge.
-The Missouri law required “any manner” of impairment from alcohol, whereas Kansas outlaws intoxication that renders “safely driving a vehicle” impossible.
-Conduct which violated the Missouri law could not have violated the Kansas law, so the trial court couldn’t consider the Missouri conviction to “bump up” the DUI charge.
+In Stanley, the defendant was charged with a DUI in Kansas.
+He had previously been convicted of one DUI in Kansas and DWI in Missouri.
+The trial court treated both of these convictions as applying under Section 8-1567, resulting in a felony DUI charge and conviction for Stanley.
+However, the Court of Appeals reversed that decision based upon the conduct that the Missouri statute outlawed.
+Because the Missouri statute was broader—it criminalized a wider amount of conduct—than the Kansas law, the Missouri conviction could not be used to “bump up” Stanley’s DUI charge.
+The Missouri statute simply required “any manner” of impairment from alcohol, while Kansas only outlaws intoxication that makes “safely driving a vehicle” impossible.
+Conduct that violated the law in Missouri may not have violated the law in Kansas, so the court could not consider convictions under that Missouri statute to “bump up” a DUI charge.

-There are three crucial parts about when an out-of-state charge will fail to apply under K.S.A.
-8-1567.
-First, K.S.A.
-8-1567 must be broader than the other law.
-The classification cannot be “bumped up” if the conduct would have been legal in Kansas but illegal in the other state.
-Second, the court doesn’t care about the conviction’s details.
-In Stanley, the defendant could have very well been too drunk to safely drive their vehicle when he was convicted in Missouri.
-But the court will not retry the previous charge, so it will not look at the defendant’s conduct but rather just the law they were convicted under.
-Finally, the court noted that if municipal DUI laws are broader than K.S.A.
-8-1567 they too cannot apply as prior convictions, even if they are from Kansas.
-An example would be as in State v.
-Wood, that court found that the City of Lenexa’s municipal DUI law (which is now changed) was broader than K.S.A.
-8-1567.
-Using the same logic from Stanley, the court did not recognize the municipal conviction to “bump up” the current DUI charge.
+There are three important points about when an out-of-state charge fails to apply under Section 8-1567.
+First, Section 8-1567 must be the broader of the two laws.
+If conduct would be legal in Kansas but a crime under the out-of-state statute, the conviction cannot apply to “bump up” classification.
+Second, the court isn’t interested in the details of the conviction.
+In Stanley, the defendant very well could have been too drunk to safely drive his vehicle when he was arrested and convicted in Missouri.
+But the court doesn’t want to “re-try” that old charge, so it doesn’t look to exactly what conduct the defendant did to get convicted.
+Instead, the court only looks at what the law the defendant got convicted under requires at a minimum.
+Finally, the court has also noted that municipal DUI laws that are broader than Section 8-1567 cannot apply as prior convictions, even though they happen in Kansas.
+For example, in State v.
+Wood, the court held that Lenexa’s municipal DUI law (which has since changed) was broader than Section 8-1567.
+Using the same logic as in Stanley, the court refused to apply that municipal conviction to “bump up” his current DUI charge.

-Unfortunately, you probably can’t.
-When courts are dealing with statutes, they are answering “questions of law.”
-This means that when the matter comes before a higher court, that court gets to answer on its own and it doesn’t care what the lower court decided.
-Further, unlike a question of fact, it is harder to foresee how the court will answer a question of law.
-The court in Stanley came to its conclusion by researching multiple Missouri courts interpretations of the DWI law, and then compared those holdings to K.S.A.
-8-1567.
-This is a very complex process that involves multiple interpretations before an answer is reached.
-Currently, only Texas’ DUI statute and Missouri’s DWI statute have been addressed and determined to be broader than K.S.A.
-8-1567.
+How Can I Determine If A State’s DUI Law Is Broader Than Section 8-1567?
+The unfortunate answer to this question is, “you probably can’t.”
+When courts deal with reading statutes, they are considered to be answering “questions of law.”
+This means that each time the matter comes before a higher court, the higher court gets to answer the question for itself; it doesn’t care what the lower court has said.
+Further, unlike questions of fact, it is much harder to predict how a court will answer a question of law.
+The Stanley court noted that it reached its conclusion by reading multiple decisions of Missouri courts that interpreted that law, and then compared that information to Section 8-1567.
+This is all very complex work that is open to multiple interpretations, and thus, answers.
+Currently, only Missouri’s DWI statute and Texas’ DUI statute (decided in State v.
+Butler) have been addressed, with both being too broad to apply under Section 8-1567.